NovaPigeon/Compnet_lab_netstack/README.md

 | 12  | 1.068164 | 0.0.0.0 | 255.255.255.255 | DHCP     | 342    | DHCP Discover - Transaction ID 0x13699715 |

 1. There are 827 frames in the filtered results.
-2. ff:ff:ff:ff:ff:ff, the broadcast address.
+2. `ff:ff:ff:ff:ff:ff`, the broadcast address.

    > Frames are addressed to reach every computer on a given LAN segment if they are addressed to MAC address FF:FF:FF:FF:FF:FF.
 Ethernet frames that contain IP broadcast packages are usually sent to this address.
    > *__by Wikipedia__*